-When you read the opening paragraph telling the story of this tragic incident, you were horrified and felt great sympathy for both the girl and boy.
-However, once you heard the legal issues you likely started to wonder if you were a juror in this case would you put some percentage of fault on the couple.
+When you read the opening paragraph telling the story of this tragic incident, you were horrified and felt great sympathy for both the girl and the boy.
+However, once you heard the legal issues, you likely started to wonder if you were a juror in this case, would you put some percentage of fault on the couple.

 Was the boy entitled to anything by law since he did not get hit by the car?

-The moral of the story is that victims should never assume they have a perfect case on liability or damages.
+The story’s moral is that victims should never assume they have a perfect case on liability or damages.
 You need legal advice and need to understand that some of the laws are protective of defendants.
-So, if you go it alone then you may be walking through a minefield of legal issues that may greatly damage your case or ruin it altogether.
+So, if you go it alone, then you may be walking through a minefield of legal issues that may significantly damage your case or ruin it altogether.